hyperledger/caliper/docs/vNext/Fabric_Configuration_Legacy.md

 * `timeout`: _number.
 Optional._ The timeout in seconds to use for this request.
 * `transientMap`: _Map<string, byte[]>.
 Optional._ The transient map to pass to the contract.
 * `invokerIdentity`: _string.
 Optional._ The name of the user who should invoke the contract.
 If an admin is needed, use the organization name prefixed with a `#` symbol (e.g., `#Org2`).
 Defaults to the first client in the network configuration file.
 * `targetPeers`: _string[].
 Optional._ An array of endorsing peer names as the targets of the transaction proposal.
-If omitted, the target list will include endorsing peers selected according to the specified load balancing method.
+If omitted, the target list will be chosen for you.
+If discovery is used then the node sdk uses discovery to determine the correct peers.
 * `targetOrganizations`: _string[].
 Optional._ An array of endorsing organizations as the targets of the invoke.
 If both targetPeers and are specified then targetPeers will take precedence
 * `orderer`: _string.
 Optional._ The name of the target orderer for the transaction broadcast.
-If omitted, then an orderer node of the channel will be used, according to the specified load balancing method.
+If omitted, then an orderer node of the channel will be selected for use.
 * `channel`: _string.
 Optional._ The name of the channel on which the contract to call resides.

-So invoking a contract looks like the following (with automatic load balancing between endorsing peers and orderers):
+So invoking a contract looks like the following:

 ```js
 let requestSettings = {